 - 5.6 DRAFT Policy H5 of the Reg 19 Plan sets out the ambition to deliver self-build housing as part of development proposals for 10 or more dwellings. - 5.7 The current proposed development of Land at Snows Ride proposes approximately 10 self-build plots.
-This is against a current policy context which has no mechanism to secure self- and custom-build housing in the Borough, due to no existing policy to secure the delivery of this housing type in the adopted Local Plan. - The recent LHNA, 2024, confirms that there have currently 325 on APart 2'Ahe Self hand A Custom ABuild Aregister Ain ASurrey AHeath.
-Being prescribed to 'Part 2'Aof this Aregister A requires individuals to pay an annual fee to remain on the register, which further confirms their interest in this housing product. - 5.9 Due to the lack of a policy instrument in the adopted Local Plan to deliver self- and custom-building housing, there is clearly unmet demand over previous years. - 5.10 The delivery of self- and custom-building plots for offer to those on the register in Surrey Heath is clearly a significant benefit, and one which is being provided over and above current and proposed policy requirements.
+This is against a current policy context which has no mechanism to secure self- and custom-build housing in the Borough, due to no existing policy to secure the delivery of this housing type in the adopted Local Plan. - 5.8 The recent LHNA, 2024, confirms that there are currently 325 on 'Part 2' the Self and Custom Build register in Surrey Heath.
+Being prescribed to 'Part 2' of this register requires individuals to pay an annual fee to remain on the register, which further confirms their interest in this housing product. - 5.9 Due to the lack of a policy instrument in the adopted Local Plan to deliver self- and custom-building housing, there is clearly unmet demand over previous years. - 5.10 The delivery of self- and custom-building plots for offer to those on the register in Surrey Heath is clearly a significant benefit, and one which is being provided over and above current and proposed policy requirements.
 This element of the proposed development at Land at Snows Ride is an important delivery benefit.